Wilbur Reservoir - General Information

 Crappie are present in limited numbers.
 There is a 15-fish daily limit with 10-inch minimum size limit.

 The TWRA stocks rainbow trout on an annual basis.
 The cold water and good dissolved oxygen levels create an ideal habitat for these popular game fish.
-The creel limit for rainbow trout is seven per day with no minimum length limit.
+There is no size limit for any trout species, but there is a daily limit of 7; only two of which can be lake trout.

 Rock bass are present.
 There is a 20-fish daily creel limit with no size restrictions.